Electrical

 How Much Electricity Does Your Home Need?

-For most modern homes, 200 amps are enough to power most household appliances, air conditioning systems, well to pump water, and much more.
+For most modern homes, 200 amps are enough to power most household appliances, air conditioning systems, wells to pump water, and much more.
 Adding new appliances can alter your electrical demand and power requirements.

 Cost to Upgrade Electrical Panel to 100 Amps